yangao07/abPOA/python/README.md

 # pyabpoa: abPOA Python interface
 ## Introduction
-pyabpoa provides an easy-to-use interface to [abPOA](https://github.com/yangao07/abPOA).
+pyabpoa provides an easy-to-use interface to [abPOA](https://github.com/yangao07/abPOA), it contains all the APIs that can be used to perform MSA for a set of sequences and consensus calling from the final alignment graph.

 ## Installation